pedroanguloumana/project_cookiecutter_template/{{cookiecutter.repo_name}}/scripts/README.md

-# Scripts

-Put your standalone scripts (Python and bash) as well as jupyter notebooks here.
+Place your pure scripts here.